Absolutely Anything: Plot

 Catherine and Ray rescue Neil who reverses all of the wishes, including Miss Pringle's now violently fanatical worship of Ray, who was close to being ritually killed by her and the cult she created.
 Catherine angrily tells Neil that she could never love anyone so controlling.
 Disheartened, Neil decides to use his powers to solve the world's problems; he grants everyone in the world as much food as they want, says that wars shouldn't happen for any reason, grants every person their own dream house and wishes for the reversion of global warming.

 However, this backfires when worldwide obesity flares, all land is taken over for houses, several countries declare war for no reason (as opposed to "any reason"), and the planet falls into a global ice age.
 Neil reverses all these wishes.
 Disheartened with his personal life and futile attempts to make the world a better place he attempts suicide, but as he jumps into the Thames, Dennis jumps in after him and Neil is forced to rescue the dog and by consequence himself.
 Afterward, Dennis says that Neil should give the power to him, as he never thinks of anything selfish.
 Neil does so.

 Meanwhile, the aliens decide that Earth is not worthy.
 It turns out that the galactic council has an inverted understanding of morality - it sees dominance as good, and weakness as evil, with Neil trying to end wars and make the life of others better being a sign of weakness.
 They decide to destroy Earth, but Dennis wishes that the source of power be destroyed, causing the doom weapon of the council to bounce back to the alien ship, killing them all.
 With no power left, but full of confidence, the next day Neil asks Catherine out, to which she agrees.
+Dennis is revealed to still have his powers, given he only asked for the source of the powers to be destroyed, and not the powers themselves.